NightShade256/NightShade256.github.io/_posts/2021-03-27-gb-sound-emulation.md

-﻿---
+---
 layout: post
 title: Game Boy Sound Emulation
 author: Endless
 tags: emulation gameboy sound
 ---

-This is a short, but complete article on the Game Boy sound hardware with the perspective of emulating it.
+This is a short article on the Game Boy sound hardware with the perspective of emulating it.

+The objective of this article is to get your emulator to a state that sounds right, but not pass all audio tests.

 ## Primer on Sound